-My Zucchini Cake with Browned Butter Frosting is moist, rich with nuts, and crowned with the most decadent frosting —- zucchini never had it so good!
+My Zucchini Cake with Browned Butter Frosting is moist, rich with nuts, and slathered with the most decadent frosting —- zucchini never had it so good!

 TIP: Don’t leave the stove while you are browning butter, it can go from nutty brown to burned in an instant.